-For example, kangaroo starts at with a jump distance and kangaroo starts at with a jump distance of .
-After one jump, they are both at , (, ), so our answer is YES.
+After one jump, they are both at , (, ), so the answer is YES.

 kangaroo has the following parameter(s):

-x1, v1: integers, starting position and jump distance for kangaroo 1
+int x1, int v1: starting position and jump distance for kangaroo 1

-x2, v2: integers, starting position and jump distance for kangaroo 2
+int x2, int v2: starting position and jump distance for kangaroo 2